clarkezone/clarkezone.github.io/_posts/2018-12-14-animated-vector-graphics-using-windows_ui_composition.md

 ![alt text](https://airbnb.io/lottie/images/ShowcaseWalgreens.gif)

-It's hard to find a popular consumer app these days that doesn't have some kind of cute loading screen, welcome animation or app tutorial that doesn't contain a whealth of beautifuly crafted animated characters bringing a more playful, human feel to the scenario.
+It's hard to find a popular consumer app these days that doesn't have a cute loading screen, welcome animation or app tutorial that doesn't contain a wealth of beautifully crafted animated characters bringing a more playful, human feel to the scenario.
 This trend was accelerated with the advent of the [Lottie tool](https://airbnb.io/lottie/#/) from Air BnB which made it much easier for designs to create said animations and dev's to get the resulting assets into their codebase.

 # Native Animated Vector Graphics in Windows

-To be bring this capability to Windows in an efficient way, the composition team set out on a jouney to add a rich set of vector animation primitives to the engine, staring in the 1809 update and delivering a complete end-to-end implementation in the Spring 2019 release.
-We are releasing both a series of API's that bring low level capabilities to the platform, a toolchain to enable a Lottie-based designer developer workflow from After Effects and a new XAML control that makes it easy for UI developers to incorporate vector animation in apps.
+To bring this capability to Windows in an efficient way, the composition team set out on a journey to add a rich set of vector animation primitives to the engine, staring in the 1809 update and delivering a complete end-to-end implementation in the Spring 2019 release.
+We are releasing both a series of API's that bring low-level capabilities to the platform, a toolchain to enable a Lottie-based designer developer workflow from After Effects and a new XAML control that makes it easy for UI developers to incorporate vector animation in apps.

-Becuase the low-level support is implemented in a framework agnostic way in the DWM itself, it's possible to get animated vector support in UWP XAML Apps, WPF, Winforms and even desktop win32 apps.
+Because the low-level support is implemented in a framework agnostic way in the DWM itself, it's possible to get animated vector support in UWP XAML Apps, WPF, Winforms and even desktop win32 apps.

 # Hello Shape
-For the remainder of this post I will show how to actually use the low level primitives the team has added.
+For the remainder of this post I will show how to use the low-level primitives the team has added.
 I figured we'd start off at the lowest level and build up from there.

-Since we are starting low level, I decided to lead with a C++ win32 sample using [c++/winrt](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt).
+Since we are starting low-level, I decided to lead with a C++ win32 sample using [c++/winrt](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt).
 C++ desktop developers have been less well served with good samples and, since the API's here work everywhere, it's as good a place as any to start.
 Plus c++/WINRT makes it super easy to call WinRT API's from win32.

-Let's start by creating a basic shape using a ShapeVisual that will contain our drawings:
+Let's start by creating a basic circle using a ```ShapeVisual``` to host it in the visual tree for us:

 ```c++
 void Scenario1SimpleShape(const Compositor & compositor, const ContainerVisual & root) {